 Set occurrences for a record

-You can define how many rows are printed for each record.
+You can define how many rows are printed for each record in your report.

 Note: